xiaoxiaoxier/DTWscore/README.md

 library(DTWscore)

-# Now you can use "DTWscore" package, the detailed operation instruction is in the "DTWscore_pac" profile.
+# Now you can use "DTWscore" package, the detailed operation instruction is in the "DTWscore_pac.pdf" profile.